ZtaMDev/Dars-Framework/dars/docs/getting_started.md

+The documentstion of dars is moving to the documentation official website please visit https://ztamdev.github.io/Dars-Framework/documentation.html because this documents will be deprecated in some time...
 # Getting Started with Dars

 Welcome to Dars, a modern Python framework for building web applications with reusable UI components.